ephillips408/stocks_data_to_s3/README.md

 #### This is still a work in progress.

 This code takes data that was pushed to DynamoDB using [this process](https://github.com/ephillips408/lambda_get_stock_data), and pushes the results as a `.csv` file to an S3 bucket.
-We query only the stocks by utilizing the global secondary index of the table.
+This process assumes an non-empty DynamoDB table.
+We query only the stock data of interest by utilizing the global secondary index of the table.

 This project was created using the [AWS SAM CLI]('https://aws.amazon.com/serverless/sam/).
 To build the function prior to running, use the command
   * `sam build`